onefoursix/cm-api-flume-example/README.md

 - Python setuptools (see below)
 - The correct version of the CM API (see below)
 - CM login with at least "Cluster Administrator" role to create a Flume Service
-- CM login with at least "Cluster Administrator" role to
+- CM login with at least "Cluster Administrator" role to add an Agent instance to a Flume Service
 - CM login with at least "Configurator" role to deploy an Agent's config file
 - CM login with at least "Operator" role to start or restart Agent(s)